Civil pecuniary penalties can be hefty and are being used increasingly in the major commercial statutes to drive compliance.

 Inconsistency in application

-whether civil pecuniary penalties are provided for and, if
+- whether civil pecuniary penalties are provided for and, if so

-the penalty levels and surrounding procedural rules and
+- the penalty levels and surrounding procedural rules and protections.

 Crossing the 'civil-criminal' divide